ALLAN-DIP/daide2eng/README.md

 - [ ] Suffix periods to all messages (unless they (or questionmarks) are already there)
 - [ ] Non-rule-based translations/paraphrases
 - [ ] Complete translations for simple tokens (e.g. `ENG` -> `England`)
+- [ ] Use first and second person pronouns